 The most popular pet microchip companies also offer microchips in bulk for rescue or shelter organizations, recovery database systems, and other benefits like pet health insurance in case a pet is injured while AWOL.
 Local veterinarians and shelters provide the microchipping service using one or more of these products, and the cost varies.
 Typically, shelters offer lower cost “deals” and microchipping may even be covered by the adoption fee along with spay or neuter when you acquire your pet.

 Will his microchip prevent your dog from getting lost?
 Of course not.
 Proper training to come when called, a secure fence and other protection can help.
-But if he should dash off and is recovered by a friendly human, that microchip could very well be his ticket home.
+But if they should dash off and is recovered by a friendly human, that microchip could very well be their ticket home.